 There are many ways to conduct a chemical safety assessment.
 With so many different options, recording the process for a chemical safety assessment is extremely important, so it may be compiled into a chemical safety report (CSR).
 This, combined with the material safety data sheet (MSDS/PSDS), must be submitted to the local regulatory body for assessment and approval.
 Examples of regulatory bodies requiring CSRs include the United States Environmental Protection Agency (EPA), Occupational Safety and Health Administration (OSHA), as well as the European Chemicals Agency (ECHA).
 These safety data sheets must include accurately localized information pertaining to chemical mixtures, as well as instructional guidelines for dealing with potential hazards and managing chemical spills in an occupational setting.
 Translating chemical safety reports is crucial not only in gaining regulatory approval, but also to help ensure worker safety.

 With a team of over 10,000 in-country linguists and subject matter experts, CSOFT works with life science companies involved in chemicals to meet the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) standards through expert technical translations.
 Our advanced AI language technology, combined with localization best practices, allows for us to provide chemical hazard assessment translations in the most cost-effective and time efficient way.

 Chemical Hazard Training Translations

 An integral part of ensuring workplace safety when dealing with chemicals is through training workers on following proper safety procedures and protocols.
 To do so, utilizing the right tools like standard operating procedures (SOPs), hazardous risk scenario examples, lab safety training videos, and safety checklists are crucial in mitigating accidents, risks, or injuries associated with handling and using raw chemicals.

 CSOFT helps life science companies effectively train diverse teams through high-quality translations of eLearning materials and content.
-We specialize in video subtitling and voiceover, and have experience translating other chemical documents.
+We specialize in video subtitling and voiceover and have experience translating a wide range of chemical documents.